Biden signs $1.9 trillion stimulus bill, making $1,400 checks and child tax credit official

-The stimulus package, called the American Rescue Plan Act of 2021, could deliver the new stimulus payment starting this month.
-Changes made by the Senate last week included reducing income limits for the third stimulus payment and lowering proposed weekly unemployment benefits from $400 a week to $300 a week (though they'd extend through Sept.
+The stimulus package, called the American Rescue Plan Act of 2021, includes changes made by the Senate last week, such as reducing income limits for the third stimulus payment and lowering proposed weekly unemployment benefits from $400 a week to $300 a week (though they'd extend through Sept.
 6 rather than the end of August).
 The Senate also dropped a federal minimum wage increase from the legislation, but proponents say they'll reintroduce that at a later date.

 Meanwhile, expanded child tax credits for lower-income families and funding for COVID-19 vaccine distribution remain part of the package.